ItsTiz/PPS-24-sgp/docs/report/1_development_process/development_process.md

 The management and deployment of the project utilize Continuous Integration and Delivery techniques, specifically through GitHub Actions by creating workflows.

 *   **Continuous Integration (CI):** The `test.yml` workflow automatically runs tests (Scalatest, Scoverage, and Scalafmt) on every push and pull request.
 This ensures the project's integrity throughout its development process.
 *   **Continuous Delivery (CD):** The `release.yml` workflow is designed to automatically release the project only if all tests are successful.
-It is triggered by a push to the main branch with a semantic tag `v*.*.*` and produces an executable JAR (`sgp.jar`) using sbt assembly, which is uploaded as a release on GitHub.
+It is triggered by a push to the main branch with a semantic tag `v*.*.*` and produces multiple executable (one per OS: Windows, Linux, and macOS) JAR (`sgp.jar`) using sbt assembly, which is uploaded as a release on GitHub.